Toxic Subword Pruning for Dialogue Response Generation on Large Language Models: Methodology

 \subsection{ToxPrune with Beam Search}

-The above description focused on using ToxPrune on top-k and top-p sampling where there is a vocabulary to be sampled from, where only the most probable words are considered at each time-stamp.
-There are other popular sampling strategies such as beam search \citep{freitag-al-onaizan-2017-beam}, where the traditional beam search algorithm generates an output by approximately maximizing the conditional probability provided by a specific model.
+The above description focused on using ToxPrune on top-k and top-p sampling, where there is a vocabulary to be sampled from, where only the most probable words are considered at each time-stamp.
+There are other popular sampling strategies, such as beam search \citep{freitag-al-onaizan-2017-beam}, where the traditional beam search algorithm generates an output by approximately maximizing the conditional probability provided by a specific model.
 It constructs the output sequentially from left to right, maintaining a fixed number (beam) of the most probable output candidates at each step based on their log probabilities.
 For each end-of-sequence symbol chosen from the top candidates, the beam is reduced by one, and the output is added to a final candidate list.
 The search stops when the beam reaches zero, and the output with the highest log probability (normalized by the number of target words) is selected from the final list.

 ToxPrune can be easily used together with beam search.
-A simple implementation is to give a higher penalty (i.e., setting the probability of pruned word to 0) in order that the candidate will be automatically dropped out from the candidate list.
+A simple implementation is to give a higher penalty (i.e., setting the probability of a pruned word to 0) so that the candidate will be automatically dropped from the candidate list.

-While there are many other decoding algorithms that are not included in our description, most of them can be used together with ToxPrune by giving higher penalties to those toxic subwords to filter out inappropriate subwords.
+While there are many other decoding algorithms that are not included in our description, most of them can be used together with ToxPrune.